AriFordsham/GHCWiki/linear-types/implementation.md

 The checking algorithm is as follows:

 - The typechecking monad is enriched with an extra writer-like state called the *usage environment*, which is a mapping from variables to multiplicities.
+Variables not present in the usage environment are considered to have usage Zero (which is not a multiplicity).
 - The usage environment output by `u v` is `U1 + p * U2` where

   - `U1` is the usage environment output by `u`